 Homemade pumpkin puree only requires one ingredient (and maybe a little cinnamon).
-It’s impossible to celebrate fall holidays without pumpkin pie and homemade pumpkin puree makes this pie so much better.
+It’s impossible to celebrate fall holidays without pumpkin treats and homemade pumpkin puree makes it all so much better.
 Learn how to easily make pumpkin puree from scratch, store it, and freeze it for later.

 Table of Contents